Rasheed19/cc-voltage-project/README.md

 # cc-voltage-project
-This repository contains the codes for all the experiments performed in the paper [R. Ibraheem, C. Strange, G. dos Reis, Capacity and internal resistance of lithium-ion batteries: Full degradation curve prediction from voltage response at constant current at discharge, Journal of Power Sources 556 (2023)232477.](https://www.sciencedirect.com/science/article/pii/S0378775322014549)
+This repository contains the codes for all the experiments performed in the paper [R. Ibraheem, C. Strange, G. dos Reis, Capacity and internal resistance of lithium-ion batteries: Full degradation curve prediction from voltage response at constant current at discharge, Journal of Power Sources 556 (2023)232477.](https://www.sciencedirect.com/science/article/pii/S0378775322014549) Below is the graphical abstract of the research paper:

 ![Paper abstract](assets/paper_abstract.png)

-## Folder analysis

-   - **config**: configuration files
-   - **experiments**: jupyter notebook files for all experiments
-   - **utils**: custom modules used in the project

 ## Set up for running locally
 1. Clone the repository by running